-- Empirical Research Fair Proposal: an empirical study that a researcher, or industrial practitioner, would like conducted in an, or in his or her own, industrial setting.
+- Empirical Research Fair Proposal: a poster describing an empirical study that a researcher, or industrial practitioner, would like conducted in an, or in his or her own, industrial setting.

 Alive Empirical Study

-The URLs for accessing the online questionnaire will be provided in the plenary session, on posters at the conference, and on additional sheets in your bag, and once the conference has started, HERE.
+The URLs for accessing the online questionnaire will be provided in the plenary sessions, on posters at the conference, on additional sheets in your bag, and once the conference has started, HERE.

 Empirical Research Fair